Peter Schweizer: Secret Empires

 In 2018, HarperCollins published Secret Empires: How the American Political Class Hides Corruption and Enriches Family and Friends.
 Secret Empires provided details about the overseas business conducted by Hunter Biden, particularly in his employment with entities such as Ukrainian energy firm Burisma.
 The book also describes ties between Elaine Chao's family business Foremost Group and China, which were disputed by a spokesman for Chao's husband, Senator Mitch McConnell.

 The book "was perfectly timed for the Presidential campaign" and has been cited as an initial source of the Biden–Ukraine conspiracy theory.
 It was given significant coverage on Fox News which gained Republican nominee Donald Trump's attention and led him to send personal lawyer Rudy Giuliani to Ukraine to pressure their new government to investigate the claims in Schweizer's book.
 Trump's efforts eventually resulted in a major scandal that culminated in his first impeachment.

 The Daily Beast reported that the book contained 14 examples of plagiarism, including from Wikipedia.
-The passages in question contained similar wording to those of several Wikipedia articles, particularly the articles on Patrick R. Daley, Deepwater Horizon oil spill, Tom Steyer, and Jared Kushner.
-In addition to the Wikipedia articles, other passages, while citing news articles properly, contained similar wording to the cited sources.
+The passages in question contained similar wording to those of several Wikipedia articles, including four passages largely copied from the article on Patrick R. Daley while citing the article's news sources.
+Other passages cite sources directly but quote lengthy text passages from without attribution.